-Aside from the Premium Individual plan, Spotify has several other Premium plans available.
+Aside from the standard Premium plan, Spotify has several other plans available.
 Here’s a quick rundown of those plans and what they come with:

-As mentioned earlier, Spotify offers a Premium Duo plan designed to be shared by two people living at the same address.
+The Premium Duo plan is designed to be shared by two people living at the same address.
 At $12.99 a month (or about $6.45 per person), two people can maintain two separate Premium accounts under one billing.
 It’s a great way to avail of Premium features while saving a few bucks.

-Along with all Premium Individual features, subscribers also get Duo Mix – a playlist that combines both of your favorite songs and music genres.
+Along with all Premium Individual features, subscribers also get Duo Mix – a playlist that combines your favorite songs and music genres.

-The Premium Student plan, as the name indicates, is available to college or university students currently enrolled in schools accredited by SheerID.
+The Premium Student plan is available to college or university students currently enrolled in schools accredited by SheerID.
 It comes with all the perks of a Premium Individual plan at 50% less than the original monthly rate.